Justin-Sniesak/ai-infra-ops/03_hyperscale_GPU/README.md

 The project demonstrates advanced SRE capabilities in platform architecture, custom kernel tuning, and multi-vendor infrastructure-as-code (IaC).

-Please note - the primary script for this repo intentionally does not follow WET and DRY to improve readibility.
+Please note - the primary script for this repo intentionally does not follow WET and DRY best practices to improve readibility.
 Forloops are used extensivly when applicable.

 **🚀 Architectural Overview**